 This Shintō shrine is dedicated to the protection of sailors and seafarers but if you suspect that this means that it is close to the sea level, you’re in for a rude awakening: To visit the shrine, you’ll have to ascend a total of 785 steps (1368 if you want to continue to the more secluded upper shrine).

-Seeing the intricate architecture of the various gatehouses and shrine buildings makes the track absolutely worthwhile, though, and once you enjoy the fantastic view over the surrounding countryside your exertions will be forgotten.
+Seeing the impressivly intricate architecture of the various gatehouses and shrine buildings makes the track absolutely worthwhile, though, and once we enjoyed the fantastic view over the surrounding countryside all our exertions were forgotten.

 The visit to the shrine itself is free but on the way you’ll pass a few museums charging entrance fees.
 It’s a rather big complex and if you want to take your time and explore everything (including the museums and upper Central Shrine), you should plan about three hours.